ProfessionalWiki/Network/README.md

 * `$wgPageNetworkOptions` – options passed directly to the graph visualization library
 * `$wgPageNetworkExcludeTalkPages` - indicates if talk pages should be excluded
 * `$wgPageNetworkExcludedNamespaces` - IDs of namespaces to exclude
-* `$wgPageNetworkDefaultEnableDisplayTitle` - indicates if display title should be used for node labels by default
+* `$wgPageNetworkEnableDisplayTitle` - indicates if display title should be used for node labels by default
-* `$wgPageNetworkDefaultLabelMaxLength` - default maximum length for node labels
+* `$wgPageNetworkLabelMaxLength` - default maximum length for node labels

 Default values of these configuration settings can be found in "extension.json".
 Do not change "extension.json".